walles/headsetharry/README.md

 5. ```git push --tags```

 # TODO Before Releasing on Android Market
+* If an Inbox sender name contains ":", remove everything up to and including the first colon.
+That part is most often the name of an Inbox label / bundle / whatever they call them.
 * I have a feeling that after I started using this app, sometimes voice calls over Bluetooth SCO don't produce any sound.
 Try to repro this and determine if we should do something differently.